ksharnoff/pass/README.md

 Keeping these dates also works as security in case you notice irregularities.

 #### in circulation
-In each entry there is a boolean named `Circulate` which determines if the entry shows up in `/list` or `/pick`.
+In each entry there is a boolean named `Circulate` which determines if the entry shows up in `/list` and `/pick`.
 All commands that work on entries still work (edit, open, copy, etc.).
 This can be used to reduce clutter of old entries.